 Ladies and gentlemen, welcome onboard.

-Ever wondered why American Airlines has less olives in their salads than other airlines?
+Ever wondered why the cabin lights get dimmed for take off and landing when it’s dark?
 Perhaps you’ve pondered how much the most expensive plane ticket in the world costs?
-Want to know which airline is the largest purchaser of caviar, or who became the first to operate an all jet fleet?
+Want to know how many parts make up the iconic Boeing 747, or who became the first to operate an all jet fleet?

 Well wonder no more, as all of your questions, plus much, much more will be answered here.
 Impress your friends with our 50 Useless Aviation Facts.

 1) You have a 96% chance of surviving a plane crash.
 The odds go up even more if you’re nice to your crew.

 2) According to one estimate, you can lose about two cups of water from your body for every hour you spend flying.
 While estimates of water loss during flight vary, it’s well-known that flying causes dehydration in passengers, which can lead to deep-vein thrombosis on long-haul flights.
 Drink water before, during, and after a long flight.

 3) A Boeing 747 is made up of six million parts.
 The Queen of the Skies is the most well known wide-bodied commercial airliner in the world.
 This airplane is famed because it was the first huge body aircraft ever produced.
 These six million parts are all controlled by a few pilots sitting up front with switches and buttons under their fingertips.

 4) Stewardess is the longest word in the English language typed with just the left hand.

 5) KLM is the worlds’ oldest airline, established in 1919.
 It’s first flight between Amsterdam and London took place on 17th May 1920.